adamcogen/drum-machine/README.md

     - Most drum machines only allow us to create rhythms that are divisible into groupings of 2 or 3 (such as 8th notes and triplets).
     - This drum machine allows us to create rhythms using any whole number of divisions, including odd, prime, and large numbers (such as 7th notes, 13ths, 56ths, etc).

-Changing the number of rhythmic divisions on a note lane:

 ![Changing the number of rhythmic divisions on a note lane](assets/images/set-subdivisions-7_4_2023.gif "Changing the number of rhythmic divisions on a note lane")

 2. Shifting rhythmic grid lines
     - Most drum machines only allow us to place notes in two ways: onto an even rhythmic grid that starts at time 0, or anywhere at all (with no grid).
     - This drum machine adds a third option: it lets us shift the rhythmic grid forwards or backwards in time, so that notes uniformly fall "ahead of" or "behind" the beat.

-Shifting (then resetting) rhythmic grid lines to create unique swing feels:

 ![Shifting (then resetting) rhythmic grid lines to create unique swing feels](assets/images/shift-row-7_4_2023.gif "Shifting (then resetting) rhythmic grid lines to create unique swing feels")

-Toggling whether to snap notes to rhythmic grid lines:

 ![Toggling whether to snap notes to rhythmic grid lines](assets/images/quantize-row-7_4_2023.gif "Toggling whether to snap notes to rhythmic grid lines")